sjahu/sjahu.github.io/blog/_posts/2022-12-04-oregon-scientific.md

 - `13-16`: The temperature in degrees Celcius, represented in binary-coded-decimal with the 0.1s first, then the ones, then the tens, then the hundreds.
 The largest bit of the fourth nibble represents the sign (`0x0` for positive and `0x8` for negative).
 - `17-18`: The relative humidity, with ones transmitted in the first nibble and tens in the second.
 - `19`: Always `0x8`, meaning unknown.
-- `20-21`: A checksum calculated by adding together all the nibbles from 5 to 19, inclusive.
+- `20-21`: A checksum calculated by adding together all the nibbles from `5-19`, inclusive.
 Any time overflow occurs during this summation (i.e. the sum is greater than 255 or what fits in 1 byte), it's added back into the result.
 Transmitted in LSB-first order.
 - `22-23`: A second checksum, calculated by the CRC-8-CCITT algorithm described in the PDF, but with an initial value of `0x42` and considering only nibbles `5-9` and `12-19`.
 Transmitted in LSB-first order.

 ### CRC